Lightening your life means lightening the load

-Four years ago on a work trip to Holland my friend lost an earring.
+Four years ago on a work trip to Amsterdam in the Netherlands, my friend lost an earring.
 Not just any old earring either.
 A diamond earring.
 A precious gift from his husband.
 And whilst in one of the major diamond trading centres of the world, how ironic.
 My friend told me that losing such a precious thing had sparked feelings of self-doubt and loathing that had stayed with him ever since.
 Lightening his life this was not!

 Our lives offer us plenty of opportunities to lose earrings and draw conclusions about ourselves.
 Perhaps if we were able to free ourselves from harsh self-judgement long enough to realise it has no real basis, no real justification and no useful place, life might just be a little lighter.

 After all, my friend’s suitcase is a few grams lighter forever, and his ear is once again lightening his life.